SimScale: History

+SimScale was founded by five graduates of TU Munich in 2012 and first launched online in 2013.
+In September 2024, the company announced that it had 600,000 registered users on its platform.

 Features

 The thermal module allows uncoupled thermo-mechanical, conjugate heat transfer and convective heat transfer simulations.

 Industrial applications

 Japan-based Tokyowheel — a company that engineers technical carbon fiber racing wheels for competitive cyclists — used SimScale's CFD software component to determine the most aerodynamic wheel profile.
 QRC Technologies performed thermal simulations on SimScale to test multiple variations of their RF tester.

-Marketing
+Community Plan

 On 2 December 2015, a community plan was announced making the platform accessible free of charge, based on a new investment round led by Union Square Ventures.
 It includes a one-time allotment of 3000 computation hours and 500 GB of storage for any registered user.
 Simulations and projects created by a user registered under the plan are accessible to all other users within the public project library.

-SimScale has also organized several free webinars: